-- Groups wishing to hold an event on campus MUST complete the Room Request Form for approval and to schedule the event on the Master Calendar to ensure the space is available. - Obtain the permission of the Building Director to use space within that building. - Food safety is the number one priority for all goods & services at Concord University.
+- ❖ Groups wishing to hold an event on campus MUST complete the Room Request Form for approval and to schedule the event on the Master Calendar to ensure the space is available. - ❖ The Event Reservation Form is used to reserve spaces in the Student Center, University Point, Administration Building, Library, Science Building, Rahall, and Fine Arts. - ❖ Food safety is the number one priority for all goods & services at Concord University.
 In accordance with keeping the entire campus community safe, Concord Dining Services (Aramark) is the exclusive provider of all foods on campus.
-All requests for outside food sales (including homemade, perishable, and/or non-packages items) for fundraising purposes or group consumption MUST be approved by Concord Dining Services. - A request can be submitted for the event to be added to the Online Calendar when the space is reserved. - Reserve the space at least one week prior to the event date.
+All requests for outside food sales (including homemade, perishable, and/or non-packages items) for fundraising purposes or group consumption MUST be approved by Concord Dining Services by using the Event Reservation Form. - ❖ A request to include your event on the online University Calendar can also be made through the Event Reservation Form. - ❖ Reserve the space at least one week prior to the event date.
 Requests received less than 48 hours in advance will not be considered.
 All A/V needs and room setup must be requested when reserving the room.
-Last minute requests are not guaranteed. - If you cancel the event, notify the Student Center Office immediately so your event can be removed from the calendar. - The advisor is required to be in attendance for any events taking place in the Student Center State Room or University Point.
-They must stay for the entirety of the event. - Groups sponsoring events are held responsible for the successful completion of the events.
+Last minute requests are not guaranteed. - ❖ If you cancel the event, notify the individual responsible for reserving that space

+- immediately so your event can be removed from the calendar (A list of these individuals can be found on Pages 9-10). - ❖ The advisor is required to be in attendance for any events taking place in the Student Center State Room or University Point.
+They must stay for the entirety of the event. - ❖ Groups sponsoring events are held responsible for the successful completion of the events.
 Should a problem occur, the appropriate official(s) should be notified immediately.
-These include the Student Center Manager, Security, Maintenance/Janitorial Services, and the Resident Director or Resident Assistant. - No alcohol is allowed at any on-campus event. - ✤ NO OPEN FLAME CANDLES (wick) allowed. - Unruly, loud, noisy, and/or other inappropriate behavior will not be tolerated. - No excessive volume music or music with offensive or inappropriate language allowed.
-If you are requested to turn your music down or off by an employee, you are required to do it. - The event area is to be left in the same condition as when you arrived. i.e. furniture in its original location, trash in appropriate receptacles, etc. Please notify Student Center Office or Manager on duty regarding any problems or damages.
-Charges will be administered if damages occur. - All activities must not exceed Student Center hours of 8:00 a.m. to 11:00 p.m.
+These include the Student Center Manager, Security, Maintenance/Janitorial Services, and the Resident Director or Resident Assistant. - ❖ No alcohol is allowed at any on-campus event. - ❖ NO OPEN FLAME CANDLES (wick) allowed. - Unruly, loud, noisy, and/or other inappropriate behavior will not be tolerated. - No excessive volume music or music with offensive or inappropriate language allowed.
+If you are requested to turn your music down or off by an employee, you are required to do it. - ❖ The event area is to be left in the same condition as when you arrived. i.e. furniture in its original location, trash in appropriate receptacles, etc. Please notify Student Center Office or Manager on duty regarding any problems or damages.
+Charges will be administered if damages occur. - ❖ All activities must not exceed Student Center hours of 8:00 a.m. to 11:00 p.m.
 Monday through Friday, 9:30 a.m. to 11:00 p.m. weekends.
 This includes clean up and all participants out of the building.
 Exceeding these times will result in denial of future use.